Tsundoiii/Blahaj-Finder/README.md

 If you don't live at 0°N, 0°E (which you probably don't considering it's in the middle of the ocean), you will probably want to pass some location options.
 ### Location Options
 Let's say you're at the Georgia Aquarium and you want to know how many frens you can get the sharks there :>.
 The Georgia Aquarium is at 33°45'48.1"N 84°23'42.7"W, which in demical degrees is 33.763354, -84.395189.
 You can get decimal degrees by right-clicking on a place in Google Maps.
-You can pass the `-c` option to tell the program to search for the nearest IKEA store to those coordinates.
+You can pass the `-c` option to tell the program to search for the nearest IKEA store to those coordinates. (remember to remove the space after the comma in the coordinates!)

 ![image](https://github.com/Tsundoiii/blahaj-finder/assets/91398247/2e793d16-8b83-4775-af27-8f18afc3307e)